DPF vs AdBlue delete – what’s legal in 2026?

 Is an AdBlue delete detectable at MOT?

-Can I insure my van after a delete?
+Can I still insure my van after a delete?

 Technician preparing diagnostic tool to read vehicle fault codes inside a car